Global Mofy Metaverse (Nasdaq: GMM), 3D Digital Assets Operator, Debuts On Nasdaq

-(MENAFN- ACN NewsWire) Metaverse Virtual Tech Industry Gains Attention from U.S. Investors
+(MENAFN- JCN NewsWire) Global Mofy Metaverse (Nasdaq: GMM), 3D Digital Assets Operator, Debuts on Nasdaq Metaverse Virtual Tech Industry Gains Attention from U.S. Investors

 BEIJING, Oct 12, 2023 - (ACN Newswire) - Global Mofy Metaverse (Nasdaq: GMM) , a virtual technology company, successfully listed on the Nasdaq on October 10 under the stock symbol "GMM".
 Global Mofy becomes only the second Chinese listing in the U.S. market since the March 31 ruling for companies that register with the CSRC* in advance and get approval from their industry regulator before listing overseas.
 Global Mofy is a technology company that has taken virtual digital assets as its core and uses digital technology to provide customized services for the metaverse industry, establishing various advantages around virtual content production, digital marketing, digital asset development, and technology solutions for the metaverse industry.
 The company is committed to establishing China's largest high-precision virtual digital asset property rights bank and working with upstream and downstream industry participants to build a new generation of metaverse digital world.